 The doctors who keep the MNH Center running told us how working in the new building has made it easier for them to provide the high level of care they wish to give to all mothers and babies who come to St. Boniface.

 St. Boniface Hospital’s Maternal and Neonatal Health Center officially opened in the spring of 2015.
 Since then, the MNH staff has provided over 9,000 prenatal exams, delivered 2,500 babies, and cared for over 650 infants in the Neonatal Intensive Care Unit.
 Going from a single delivery room to the bright, airy, 14,000 square foot MNH Center was a welcome and much-needed transition for SBHF’s OB/GYN staff.
 Here's how they experience working in the new building, in their own words:

-Before, we only had 2 beds in the delivery room, and it was always over crowded.
+Before, we only had two beds in the delivery room, and it was always overcrowded.
 Now, with the 17-bed MNH Center, we are able to care for many more patients comfortably and safely.
 We have everything we need to provide good care for mothers and babies.

 Dr. Berthony Guerrier

 Dr. Guerrier worked as the only OB/GYN at St. Boniface for six years, during which time he delivered thousands of babies and spent many sleepless nights on-call.
 He was instrumental in planning the new MNH Center and now is its Director; managing staff, treating patients, supervising care, and training OB/GYN residents.

 The Maternal Health Center at St. Boniface helps us all work towards creating better health for mothers and babies in Haiti.
 I love working here because it allows me to take the best possible care of newborn babies in the NICU.